Learn contemplatively to live mindfully.

 This minor offers students a foundation in:

 - the theory of contemplation across traditions and history

 - the application of contemplation in human life, including philosophy, religion, art, and performance

 - the scientific study of meditation, its cutting-edge technologies, and the data gathered to document its effects on the brain and well-being

 - significant practical training and experience in secular meditative techniques to develop skills such as concentration and empathy and reduce qualities such as stress and self-critique.

 Mindfulness training is currently being employed to enhance wellness and productivity in most industries: finance, tech, K-12 education, clinical psychology, medicine, and others.
-There is high-demand for workers with specialized mindfulness training, and especially those who are trained to teach it.
+There is high demand for workers with specialized mindfulness training, especially those who are trained to teach it.

 The Contemplative Studies Minor requires 18 credits.
 They will come from a choice of classes in contemplative practice, psychology, philosophy, religion, art history, biology, classics, geography, and anthropology.

 There are no scholarships specifically for contemplative studies.
 Here is a link to all scholarships in Classics, Philosophy, & Religion.